-The following list is a summary of transactions occurring since the beginning of fiscal 2020, or that are currently proposed, (1) in which the Company was, or is to be, a participant, (2) where the amount involved exceeds \$120,000, and (3) in which any of the Company's executive officers, directors, nominees, principal stockholders and other related persons as defined in SEC rules had, or will have, a direct or indirect material interest or which the Company has chosen to voluntarily disclose:
+The following list is a summary of transactions occurring since the beginning of fiscal 2021, or that are currently proposed, (1) in which the Company was, or is to be, a participant, (2) where the amount involved exceeds \$120,000, and (3) in which any of the Company's executive officers, directors, nominees, principal stockholders and other related persons as defined in SEC rules had, or will have, a direct or indirect material interest or which the Company has chosen to voluntarily disclose:

-- 1. Denise Mahaffy, a Senior Vice President of the Company and director nominee, is a sibling of William Dillard, II, Drue Matheny, Alex Dillard and Mike Dillard.
-During fiscal 2020, the Company paid Denise Mahaffy a total salary of \$625,231.
-During fiscal 2020, the Company also made contributions for the benefit of Denise Mahaffy in the amount of \$123,930 pursuant to its benefit plans.
-In the fiscal 2019 proxy statement, the Company reported that Ms. Mahaffy was awarded a bonus under the Cash Bonus Plan of \$80,300 to be paid at a future date.
-Subsequent to the filing of the fiscal 2019 proxy, management chose not to pay these bonuses. - 2.
-William Dillard, III, a Senior Vice President of the Company and director nominee, is the son of William Dillard, III.
-During fiscal 2020, the Company paid William Dillard, III a total salary of \$625,231.
-During fiscal 2020, the Company also made contributions for the benefit of William Dillard, III in the amount of \$123,930 pursuant to its benefit plans.
-In the fiscal 2019 proxy statement, the Company reported that Mr. Dillard was awarded a bonus under the Cash Bonus Plan of \$80,300 to be paid at a future date.
-Subsequent to the filing of the fiscal 2019 proxy, management chose not to pay these bonuses. - 3.
+- Denise Mahaffy, a Senior Vice President of the Company and Director, is a sibling of William Dillard, II, Drue Matheny, Alex Dillard and Mike Dillard.
+During fiscal 2021, the Company (a) paid Ms. Mahaffy a total salary of \$640,000, (b) made contributions for her benefit in the amount of \$124,557 pursuant to the Company's benefit plans and (c) provided Ms. Mahaffy \$7,193 in other compensation benefits.
+For fiscal 2021, Ms. Mahaffy was also awarded a bonus of \$2,720,900 under the Cash Bonus Plan that was paid on April 4, 2022. - 2.
+William Dillard, III, a Senior Vice President of the Company and Director, is the son of William Dillard, II.
+During fiscal 2021, the Company paid William Dillard, III a total salary of \$660,192 and made contributions for his benefit in the amount of \$126,562 pursuant to the Company's benefit plans.
+For fiscal 2021, William Dillard, III was also awarded a bonus of \$2,720,900 under the Cash Bonus Plan that was paid on April 4, 2022. - 3.
 Alexandra Lucie, a Vice President of the Company, is the daughter of Alex Dillard.
-During fiscal 2020, the Company paid Ms. Lucie a total salary of \$317,500.
-During fiscal 2020, the Company also made contributions for the benefit of Ms. Lucie in the amount of \$89,710 pursuant to its benefit plans. - 4.
+During fiscal 2021, the Company paid Ms. Lucie a total salary of \$362,500 and made contributions for her benefit in the amount of \$93,842 pursuant to the Company's benefit plans. - 4.
 Annemarie Jazic, a Vice President of the Company, is the daughter of Alex Dillard.
-During fiscal 2020, the Company paid Ms. Jazic a total salary of \$302,846.
-During fiscal 2020, the Company also made contributions for the benefit of Ms. Jazic in the amount of \$87,992 pursuant to its benefit plans. - 5.
-Michelle Hobbs, a Director of Exclusive Brand Shoes for the Company, is the daughter of Alex Dillard.
-During fiscal 2020, the Company paid Ms. Hobbs a total salary of \$210,039.
-During fiscal 2020, the Company also made contributions for the benefit of Ms. Hobbs in the amount of \$19,574 pursuant to its benefit plans. - 6.
-During fiscal 2020, Stephens Insurance, LLC received commissions from third parties of approximately \$1,447,095 in connection with the sale of voluntary insurance benefits to Dillard's associates.
-It is estimated that approximately \$98,207 of this amount represents commissions from premiums paid by the Company on behalf of associate insurance programs.
-Stephens Insurance, LLC is wholly-owned directly by Warren A. Stephens.
+During fiscal 2021, the Company (a) paid Ms. Jazic a total salary and bonus of \$403,750, (b) made contributions for her benefit in the amount of \$98,397 pursuant to the Company's benefit plans and (c) provided Ms. Jazic \$5,241 in other compensation benefits. - 5.
+Michelle Hobbs, Director of Exclusive Brand Shoes for the Company, is the daughter of Alex Dillard.
+During fiscal 2021, the Company paid Ms. Hobbs a total salary of \$230,000 and made contributions for her benefit in the amount of \$21,309 pursuant to the Company's benefit plans. - 6.
+During fiscal 2021, Stephens Insurance, LLC received commissions from third parties of approximately \$1,234,863 in connection with the sale of voluntary insurance benefits to Dillard's associates.
+It is estimated that approximately \$55,212 of this amount represents commissions from premiums paid by the Company on behalf of associate insurance programs.
+Stephens Insurance, LLC is wholly-owned directly by Warren A. Stephens. - 7.
+During fiscal 2021, the Company paid The Connor Group \$4,440,801 for agent and design fees and \$26,366 for merchandise.
+William E. (Chip) Connor, II, a director nominee, is the sole ultimate beneficial shareholder of The Connor Group.